-• There are two kinds of academic integrity violations.
-One is "plagiarism" and the other is "cheating."

-• Plagiarism - To steal and pass off (the ideas or words of another) as one's own: use (another's production) without crediting the source.
-Some examples are, but not limited to the following:

-- Copying and pasting a report from the Internet and representing it as your own work - Copying any other work and not properly citing authorship
+- There are two kinds of academic integrity violations.
+One is "plagiarism" and the other is "cheating." - Plagiarism To steal and pass off (the ideas or words of another) as one's own: use (another's production) without crediting the source.
+Some examples include, but are not limited to, the following: - Copying and pasting a report from the Internet and representing it as your own work - Copying any other work and not properly citing authorship

-• Cheating
+Cheating

-- To influence or lead by deceit, trick, or artifice - To practice fraud or trickery to violate rules dishonestly - Providing questions/answers/ work to another student - Receiving questions/answers/work from another student
+- Providing questions/answers/work to another student - Receiving questions/answers/work from another student